-Direct and incremental legal and accounting costs associated with the Company's proposed initial public offering are deferred and classified as a component of other assets in the consolidated balance sheet.
+Direct and incremental legal and accounting costs associated with the Company's proposed initial public offering are deferred and classified as a component of other assets in the consolidated balance sheets.
 Such costs will be offset against the proceeds received in the offering.
 If the proposed initial public offering is no longer probable of occurring, the deferred costs will be expensed at that time.
-There have been no deferred offering costs incurred during the period ended December 31, 2019.
+There have been no deferred offering costs incurred during the year ended December 31, 2020 and the period ended December 31, 2019.

-Unaudited pro forma shareholders' equity
+Unaudited pro forma shareholders' deficit

-The unaudited pro forma shareholders' equity as of December 31, 2019 reflects the automatic conversion of each Series A Share into one ordinary share upon completion of the proposed initial public offering.
+The unaudited pro forma shareholders' deficit as of December 31, 2020 reflects the automatic conversion of each Series A Share into one ordinary share upon completion of the proposed initial public offering.